InspectorSpy/itduck.fi/README.md

 # itduck.fi
-These are the main files for my website itduck.fi
+These are the main files for my project website itduck.fi

-no copy pls :)